© Crown copyright 2021

 If workers have tested positive whilst not experiencing symptoms but develop symptoms during their isolation period, they should restart the 10 day isolation period from the day they develop symptoms.

-Workers living in a household or support bubble with someone showing symptoms of coronavirus should stay at home and not leave their house for 14 days.
+Workers living in a household or support bubble with someone showing symptoms of coronavirus should follow the guidance on staying at home.

 As an employer, you should: